 The bill H.435, introduced by Representative Durfee, aims to establish new penalties for maintaining a common nuisance related to the use, keeping, or selling of regulated drugs.
-It amends 18 V.S.A. § 4222 to define unlawful conduct as any property used for these purposes and introduces several new provisions.
-These include a civil penalty of up to $50 per day for violations, a private right of action for individuals harmed by such violations, and civil enforcement mechanisms allowing the Attorney General, State's Attorney, or local municipalities to seek injunctive relief against violators.
+It amends 18 V.S.A. § 4222 to define unlawful conduct as any property used for these purposes and introduces several enforcement mechanisms.
+These include a civil penalty of up to $50 per day for violations, a private right of action for individuals harmed by such violations, and civil enforcement actions that can be initiated by the Attorney General, State's Attorney, or local municipalities.
+The bill also grants courts the authority to issue temporary or permanent injunctions to prevent ongoing violations.

-Additionally, the bill amends 4 V.S.A. § 1102 to grant the Judicial Bureau jurisdiction over violations of the common nuisance law.
-It also modifies 18 V.S.A. § 4252 regarding the knowingly permitting the sale of regulated drugs in a dwelling, adding a new provision that requires courts to impose specific conditions of release to protect the public.
+Additionally, the bill amends 4 V.S.A. § 1102 to give the Judicial Bureau jurisdiction over violations of the new common nuisance provisions.
+It also modifies 18 V.S.A. § 4252 regarding the knowingly permitting the sale of regulated drugs in a dwelling, adding a new provision that requires courts to impose specific conditions of release to protect the public when a defendant is charged under this section.
 The act is set to take effect upon passage.

 Statutes affected: